recursivecodes/simple-socket-fn-logger/README.md

 ## About

 A simple socket server that can be used as a logging endpoint for your Oracle Functions!
+This can be run on your local machine, or wherever you want to run it (a cloud VM, etc).
 At bare minimum, it's a great tool to get near realtime logging for your Oracle Functions that are deployed in the Oracle Cloud.
 But it can be more than that!
-If you want, you can modify `Main.groovy` to persist your log data (maybe to a [free Autonomous DB instance](https://oracle.com/cloud/free))!
+If you want, you can modify `MessageHandler.java` to persist your log data (maybe to a [free Autonomous DB instance](https://oracle.com/cloud/free))!
 The syslog format contains a log of data and this logger just outputs the message contents.
 You have access to a `Map` of data that looks like so:

-This can be run on your local machine, or wherever you want to run it (a cloud VM, etc).

 ```json
 {